 Many families know from the start they plan to formula feed their babies.
-For some, this decision is based on the mom’s medical condition which precludes breast feeding.
-Some base the decision on cultural beliefs, or personal preference.
+For some, this decision is based on the mom’s medical condition which precludes breastfeeding.
+Some base the decision on cultural beliefs, some on personal preference.
 Still others have tried to breast feed but nursing does not work out.

 Here are some tips for formula feeding:

 - Remember that babies may not be equally hungry at all meals.
 Sometimes newborns are full after drinking just ½ an ounce, other times they may suck down 2-3 ounces.

 - Formula takes a little longer to digest than breast milk, so while some formula fed babies eat every two hours, others feed every 3-4 hours.

 - You only have to sterilize the bottles the first time you use them.
 After that, washing them with warm soapy water or putting them in your dishwasher will get them clean enough.